jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1) Open outlook, click **Tool** menu in the window, select **Select Service**;

-2) Select “Link POP or IMAP Email Account” in the dialog box, then click Next;
+2) Select "Link POP or IMAP Email Account" in the dialog box, then click Next;

 3) Implement the following settings in the account setting dialog box: